Efficient Quantification of Time-Series Prediction Error: Optimal Selection Conformal Prediction: Problem Setting and Conformal Prediction Preliminaries

-One crucial challenge is how to define the non-conformity measure $\mathcal{A}$.
-This is in fact non-trivial, as using a different $\mathcal{A}$ will induce CP-regions with different shapes and sizes.
-A CP method that has a too large CP-region is conservative and does not provide meaningful results.
-To evaluate the performance of a CP method, we use the term \emph{efficiency}: \begin{definition}[Efficiency, \cite{vovk2005algorithmic}] Given an efficiency metric $\mathcal{L}_{\mathrm{eff}}$, an error level $\epsilon$, and a fixed input $\hat{\mathbf{Y}}_{0:T-1}$, a CP method $\Gamma^\epsilon_1$ is said to be more efficient than another CP method $\Gamma^\epsilon_2$ if \end{definition} In the context of time-series setting where we need to produce a sequence of $T$ decoupled regions, the efficiency metric $\mathcal{L}_{\mathrm{eff}}$ is usually taken as the sum-of-widths (diameters) or sum-of-volumes (Lebesgue measure) of the $T$ CP-regions.
+The geometry of $\mathcal{C}_t$ is determined by $\mathcal{A}$.
+One crucial challenge is how to define the score function $\mathcal{A}$ such that the resulting CP-region is not conservative (too large).
+To evaluate the non-conservativeness of a CP method, we use the term \emph{CP-efficiency}: \begin{definition}[CP-Efficiency, \cite{vovk2005algorithmic}] Given an efficiency metric $\mathcal{L}_{\mathrm{eff}}$, an error level $\epsilon$, and a fixed input $\hat{\mathbf{Y}}_{0:T-1}$, a CP method $\Gamma^\epsilon_1$ is said to be more efficient than another CP method $\Gamma^\epsilon_2$ if \end{definition} In the context of time-series setting where we need to produce a sequence of $T$ decoupled regions, the efficiency metric $\mathcal{L}_{\mathrm{eff}}$ is usually taken as the sum-of-widths (diameters) or sum-of-volumes (Lebesgue measure) of the $T$ CP-regions.

+To design efficient score functions, recent works \cite{sun2024copula, Tumu2024multi-modal, cleaveland2024conformal} adapt score parameters to calibration data via optimization or learning.
+To maintain exchangeability, $D_{\mathrm{cal}}$ is partitioned into two disjoint subsets: the first for parameter learning and the second for standard ICP calibration.
+This framework is termed \emph{Re-calibrated ICP}.
+In the following section, we follow this framework and propose an optimization-based score design.